onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 # The Issue
-From what Facebook's lawyers are saying to their engineers who ask all of their open-source projects require their BSD+Patents License which, in Facebook's reasoning, this is meant to be a defense from people suring Facebook for patents.
+From what Facebook's lawyers are saying to their engineers who ask all of their open-source projects require their BSD+Patents License.
+The license is meant to be a defense from people suing Facebook for patents.
 While this is an "old idea" for lawyers the result of introducing this again in the open-source community comes off as tone deaf of the original goal of open-source.
 Here is a technology lawyer's response to another technology lawyer who believes this isn't a huge issue.

 ```
 I'm also a technology lawyer, i've written several of the patent grants used very widely, as well as having been responsible for open source licensing compliance at Google for a very long time .